sewellhcaulfield/hongshiwei.github.io/index.md

 ## Research Interests

-- Industrial IoT System
-- Bluetooth Low Energy
+- Sentiment Analysis
+- Computer Vision
-- Applied Machine Learning
+- Multimodal
+- Natural Language Processing

+My current research focuses on multimodal algorithms to analysis sentimental information in real-time viedo interviews.
+The aim of the research is detecting depression.
-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
+My interests are on the artificial intelligence and its applications that positively influence people's life.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 <br>